JPLee01/pandas-project/README.md

 <img align="left" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Boxplot%20comparing%20the%20Distributions%20of%20Sepal%20Length%20of%20Each%20Species.png"> &nbsp;<img align="righ" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Boxplot%20comparing%20the%20Distributions%20of%20Sepal%20Width%20of%20Each%20Species.png">

 ####  Observations
-Reinforcing our obserations from the pervious Plots we can see in the Boxplots that there is little or no overlap between measurements for Setosa as compared to the other two species.
+Reinforcing our obserations from the pervious plots we can see in the boxplots that there is little or no overlap between measurements for Setosa as compared to the other two species.

 ####  Creation of a Violin Plot Comparing the Sepal Length/Width and Petal Length/Width of each of the Species
-Very similiar to the above Boxplot a Violin Plot depicts distributions of numeric data for one or more groups using density curves.<sup>[12](#myfootnote12)</sup> Within a Violin Plot the white dot represents the Median value the thick black bar in the center represents the interquartile range, the thin black line represents the rest of the distribution, except for points that are determined to be “outliers” using a method that is a function of the interquartile range.
+Very similiar to the above boxplot a violin plot depicts distributions of numeric data for one or more groups using density curves.<sup>[12](#myfootnote12)</sup> Within a violin plot the white dot represents the median value the thick black bar in the center represents the interquartile range, the thin black line represents the rest of the distribution except for points that are determined to be “outliers” using a method that is a function of the interquartile range.
 On each side of the black line is a Kernel Density Estimation (KDE) to show the distribution shape of the data.
-Wider sections of the Violin Plot represent a higher probability that members of the population will take on the given value, the skinnier sections represent a lower probability.<sup>[13](#myfootnote13)</sup>
+Wider sections of the violin plot represent a higher probability that members of the population will take on the given value, the skinnier sections represent a lower probability.<sup>[13](#myfootnote13)</sup>

-To create a Violin Plot displaying the Sepal Length/Width and Petal Length/Width of each of the species the following code is executed:
+To create a violin plot displaying the Sepal Length/Width and Petal Length/Width of each of the species the following code is executed:
 ```
 sns.violinplot(x="species",y="petal_length",data=f)
 plt.xlabel("Species", fontsize=12)